 Refraction - As part of the exam, the doctor places a series of corrective lenses in front of the eyes to find the correct lens power the patient needs to compensate for a refractive error (nearsightedness, farsightedness or astigmatism).

 Eyeglasses or Contact Lenses - Special eyeglasses or contact lenses help strengthen vision in some patients.

 Patching - Patching the normal eye a few hours each day forces the weaker eye to work harder.
 Over time, the vision in the weak eye becomes stronger, which may improve eye alignment.

 Medicated Eye Drops - Young children who cannot tolerate an eye patch may benefit from atropine eye drops.
 These drops temporarily blur vision in the normal eye, making the weaker eye work harder.
 This strengthens the vision in the affected eye.

-Eye Surgery - If conservative treatments are not sufficient, an eye surgeon operates to weaken or strengthen the eye muscles and realign the eyes.
-Surgery helps children whose eyes cross or wander apart or who have droopy eyelids or cataracts.
+Surgery - Surgery helps children whose eyes cross or wander apart or who have droopy eyelids or cataracts.